 If you are thinking of climbing Uluru, please consider that this experience is something reserved for the Anangu aboriginal people, and even they only climb it on special occasions.
 Climbing the rock for fun is not dissimilar to someone coming to your home, pulling out your finest dinner set and helping themselves to your meal.

 And there are plenty of culturally inoffensive alternatives for exploring the Uluru.
 The best being the 10-km long Uluru Base Walk that follows the perimeter of the rock.
+Apart from seeing the rock up-close, you’ll get a good chance to see some animals in Uluru.

 The Uluru Base Walk